 External moderation of internal assessment is carried out by Cambridge.
 Centres must submit candidates' internally assessed marks to Cambridge.
 The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website.

 Availability

-This syllabus is examined in the May/June examination series and the October/November examination series.
+This syllabus is examined in the June and November examination series.